 The current Corporate Plan covered the period 2018-2022 and was approved by Council in December 2018, entitled 'Be the Future'.
 This plan set out the Council's vision, priorities and values against which all aspects of the Council's work will be measured and aligned.
 The vision is focused on collaboration, inclusive growth and innovation.
-The Corporate Plan is due to be refreshed and this will be developed following the update of the LOIP as noted above.
+Following a Council decision on 29 June 2023, the Corporate Plan will be replaced by a streamlined performance management framework with greater emphasis on Be the Future programme priorities, business plans and the LOIP.